 I began my yoga training in 2009 when I enrolled in YogaKids 300 Hour Children's Yoga Training.
-It was then I realized that the practice of yoga could be a great compliment to my work as an educator, counselor and parent.
+It was then I realized that the practice of yoga could be a great complement to my work as an educator, counselor, and parent.
 I saw the importance and need for providing the invaluable tools of yoga to children as well as to those who taught and cared for them.
 After several years of teaching families and children ages 6 months-18 years I decided to expand my personal and professional knowledge by becoming certified to teach adults.
 In 2014 I completed my 200 Hour Training through Olive Tree Yoga Foundation with an emphasis on yoga and social justice.
 In 2105 I added the fun and therapeutic practice of Aerial Yoga to my teaching.

 As my professional and personal practice deepened I saw how the practice of yoga could play an integral role in the process of healing and recovery.
 It was at this time that my teaching shifted and I began to focus on using the practice of yoga to help others on their journey of healing and recovery.
 I studied Trauma-Informed Yoga with Hala Khouri and completed Street Yoga's Trauma-Informed Training for Youth.
 In 2016 I completed my 500 Hour Training in Therapeutic Yoga through the RajaHatha School of Yoga and became a Certified Yoga Therapist through the International Association of Yoga Therapists in 2020.